kahnvex/slugnet/docs-src/index.rst

 activation functions, loss functions, forward propogation, backward propogation, and more.

-Before looking at any code, the following diagram will introduce the notation styles this library will follow as well as give a brief mathematical introduction to neural networks.
+Before looking at any code, the following section will introduce the notation styles this library will follow as well as give a brief mathematical introduction to neural networks.
 In general, a neural network tries to approximate some function :math:`f^*`, where :math:`y = f^*(x)`.
 The neural